svlad-90/livelooping/md/looper-mux/looper-mux.md

 - Stop [recording](#recording-audio-to-the-track) as usual.

-- After recording is finished, all the tracks, which were recorded to the target track would be automatically **CLEARED**:
+- After the recording is finished, all the tracks, which were recorded to the target track would be automatically **CLEARED**:

   ![Resampling of all loopers finished](./resources/resample-all-loopers-finished.jpg)

-  This aspect is different to resampling within the single looper.
-The intention is that in this case it would be hard to keep the status of the 15 resampled tracks under control.
-Thus, it is better erase them.
+  This aspect is different from resampling within the single looper.
+The intention is that in this case, it would be hard to keep the status of the 15 resampled tracks under control.
+Thus, it is better to erase them.

 ----

 ## Applying Turnado effect to the looper

-As of now Turnado is the one and only effect, which you can apply on top of the recorded data.
-Still, in many cases it might be enough, as it provides infinite possibilities to randomly change your sounds.
+As of now, Turnado is the one and only effect, which you can apply on top of the recorded data.
+Still, in many cases, it might be enough, as it provides infinite possibilities to randomly change your sounds.

 The idea behind the Turnado VST is the following one:
 - Turnado provides 24 different effects.